Everything about Predictive dialing

 Decimal Range [1; 4], (recommended 2).

 Specifies the highest dial rate that can be used.
-This is to ensure that there isn't an unrealistically high number of calls if there have been many vacant agents for a period of time.
+This ensures that there isn't an unrealistically high number of calls if there have been many vacant agents for some time.

 Intensity Dial Level: